Mao Zedong: Great Leap Forward

 At the Lushan Conference in July/August 1959, several ministers expressed concern that the Great Leap Forward had not proved as successful as planned.
-The most direct of these was Minister of Defence and Korean War veteran General Peng Dehuai.
-Following Peng's criticism of the Great Leap Forward, Mao orchestrated a purge of Peng and his supporters, stifling criticism of the Great Leap policies.
-Senior officials who reported the truth of the famine to Mao were branded as "right opportunists."
-A campaign against right-wing opportunism was launched and resulted in party members and ordinary peasants being sent to prison labour camps where many would subsequently die in the famine.
+The most direct of these was Minister of Defence Peng Dehuai.
+Following Peng's criticism of the Great Leap Forward, Mao made a purge of Peng and his supporters, stifling criticism of the Great Leap policies.
+A campaign was launched and resulted in party members and ordinary peasants being sent to prison labour camps.
 Years later the CCP would conclude that as many as six million people were wrongly punished in the campaign.